Saumya-TheGirlWhoCodes/Saumya-TheGirlWhoCodes/README.md

 - 🌱 I’m currently learning **Competitive Coding**.

-- 📝 I regularly try to **solve programming** questions on either Leetcode, GeeksforGeeks or HackerRank.
+- 📝 I regularly try to **solve programming** questions efficiently on either Leetcode, GeeksforGeeks or HackerRank.

-- 💬 I am working on becoming a better programmer each and every day.
+- 💬 I am working on becoming a better programmer each day.

 - 📫 How to reach me: **srivastavasaumya123@gmail.com**